juicedata/juicefs/docs/en/deployment/how_to_use_on_kubernetes.md

 ### Create more JuiceFS storage classes

-You can repeat the previous steps to create as many number of storage classes as needed by using JuiceFS CSI Driver.
+You can repeat the previous steps to create as many storage classes as needed by using JuiceFS CSI Driver.
 Don't forget to modify the name of the storage class and the configuration information of the JuiceFS file system to avoid conflicts with the previously created storage classes.
 For example, when using Helm, you can create a configuration file named `jfs2.yaml`:

 ```yaml
 storageClasses: